mnieber/dodo-commands/README.md

         )
     ```

+5. To create a new command, just use

+    ```bash
+    # this call will return the filename of the create command script
+    > dodo new-command foo --next-to cmake
+    ```

-5. (Advanced) Show the command line for running cmake in docker:
+6. (Advanced) Show the command line for running cmake in docker:

     ```bash
     # enable the docker.on.yaml configuration layer that adds some docker specific